Satchitananda/django-multiuploader/README.md

 Additional appreciation
 =======================

-Sebastian Tschan for jQuery HTML5 Uploader (https://blueimp.net/).
+* Sebastian Tschan for jQuery HTML5 Uploader (https://blueimp.net/).

-Iurii Garmash for [django multiuploader skeleton](https://github.com/garmoncheg/django_multiuploader), which was the base.

-Django-jquery upload example, which was the codebase for this app.
+* Iurii Garmash for [django multiuploader skeleton](https://github.com/garmoncheg/django_multiuploader),  which was the codebase for this app.

 License
 =======